Frequently Asked Questions

 When will work begin on the building?

-Starting in September 2023, we will begin renovation in some of our non-public spaces.
-The updated and improved Courtyard will open in 2024.
-We anticipate all construction finishing in Fall of 2025 and a beautiful expanded Museum opening shortly after.
-We don’t anticipate any long-term closure of the Museum and welcome members and visitors to watch the progress unfold alongside us!
+Construction has already begun!
+The expansion of the museum’s office space, which began in May 2023, In September 2023, we began renovation in some of our non-public spaces.
+The updated and improved Courtyard opened in 2024.
+The next and largest phase of construction will begin in summer 2025 and we anticipate all construction finishing in Fall of 2026.
+While we will not have active galleries we will still have all our programming and welcome members and visitors to watch the progress unfold alongside us!

 Where does the Longmont Museum receive its funding?